DianaLiao/pokematch-frontend/README.md

 ## Troubleshooting & Notes

-If the frontend doesn't seem to be connected to the backend, make sure that the `serverUrl` in `App.js` is configured correctly.
+If the frontend doesn't seem to be connected to the backend, make sure that the `serverUrl` in `App.js` is configured correctly to match the URL of the Rails server from the backend.

 As of this writing, there is no functionality to reset your password.
 (Sorry!)